sandyjernigan/Sprint-Challenge--JavaScript/Self-Study Questions.md

 > The methods .forEach and .map are similar in that they are both powerful tool to go thru an array and return an action for each item.
 However, forEach has to be directed to return a result, whereas .map will return a result with little to no additional direction.

 2. What is the difference between a function and a method?
+> A function is code that is called and data can be explicitly passed into the function.
+Whereas, a method (although similar to a function in how it behaves) is called while attached to an object which will be implictily passed into the function.

 3. What is closure?
+Closures are, in part, referring to a function in relation to the environment within which it was declared.
+Another aspect of a closure is that it is a tool for passing data to the next interaction (or function) that is nested within the first function or outer scope.

 4. Describe the four rules of the 'this' keyword.